yemiwebby/live-comments-pusher/README.md

 A demo of a live comment application built with Ruby and Pusher.

-Screenshot of the demo app
+Screenshot of the demo app.

 ![comment-ruby](https://user-images.githubusercontent.com/19610753/40324253-df9de94a-5d2f-11e8-8359-66dad05f90c0.gif)